Australia Has Wings

 Australia Has Wings is a 1941 short Australian documentary film made as propaganda for World War II which shows the development of the Australian aircraft industry, particularly production of the CAC Wirraway.

 It was made by Commonwealth Film Laboratories for the Department of Information.
+Filming took place at Fisherman's Bend.

 Release

-The film screened in Australia and overseas.
+The film was screened in Australia and overseas.
+The Daily Telegraph said "initiative and craftsmanship are tops."